Lvby/bot1/README.md

 Django index page and view not ready yet.
 So your interaction with bot will be implemented through terminal.

 go to path >core

-# run python train.py to train (option if you want to train the model)
+---run python train.py to train (optional if you want to train the model)

 run python chat.py

 #this is the result

-[nltk_data]   Package punkt is already up-to-date! nurse select 1, employer select 2: 2
+[nltk_data]   Package punkt is already up-to-date!

+nurse select 1, employer select 2: 2

 Let's chat! (type 'quit' to exit)

 You: hello

 Sam: Hey :-)

 You: i am a nursing manager, we need some nurses

 Sam: Great!
 Please visit potential employer page https://www.google.com and our staff will contact you within one hour in business days.

 You: thanks

 Sam: Happy to help!

 You: are you a bot

 Sam: Yes, I am an AI bot using maching learning and natural language processing technique to answer your questions.
 When needed, I can forward your question to my human colleagues and they will reach you within two working days.

 You: nice, you are smart

 Sam: Glad to hear that :D

 You: BTW, what are your office hours

 Sam: We are open 7am-4pm Monday-Friday!

 You: Great.
 Do you have any emails that I can write to your customer service

 Sam: Happy to help!

 You: do you have any emails
+'
 Sam: Happy to help!

 You: you are dummy now

 Sam: Thank you, do you need any other help?